 For example, you may offer a solution that helps SaaS companies generate more leads for their business.
 But each segment of the SaaS market has their own set of challenges and goals unique to them.

-So, you could go one level deeper and focus on MarTech.
+So, you could go one level deeper and focus on marketing technology (MarTech).
 With a little research, you’ll find that selling to marketing decision makers is harder than most other roles.
 Therefore, you can position your product or service as the best solution to this problem.

-To do this, you’ll need to collaborate with marketing.
+To do this, you’ll need to collaborate with your marketing team as part of your sales strategy.
 However, understanding your position in the market and how that ties into your sales strategy is key.
 Let’s go through a proven process to help you do this.

 Ask yourself, which market niches are saturated?
 Which have you already generated ample amounts of traction with in the past?
 Which market has particular pain points that your solution or product can help solve.
 Look for markets that you have plenty of experience and in-roads with.